daniel-mwendwa/Keylogger_script-code/README.md

-# Keylogger_script-code
-This is a simple Keylogger project designed to log keystrokes on a computer.
-It serves as an educational and awareness tool for understanding potential security risks related to keyloggers.
-Please use this responsibly and only on systems you own or have explicit permission to monitor. you will need to pip install the used libraries.
 # Keylogger Script-Code

 This repository contains a Python-based keylogger script designed for educational purposes.
 It demonstrates basic keylogging functionality on Windows systems.
 Use responsibly and only in environments where you have explicit permission.